 Protective Orders and Their Impact on Your Case

-When domestic violence allegations are filed, the court may issue a protective order to restrict contact between you and the alleged victim.
+When domestic violence allegations are filed, the court is required to issue a protection order to restrict contact between you and the alleged victim.
 These orders can impose no‑contact requirements, residence exclusions, and supervised visitation terms.
-Understanding how protective orders interact with criminal proceedings helps you plan your defense strategy:
+Understanding how protection orders interact with criminal proceedings helps you plan your defense strategy:

-• Permanent protection order: Granted after a hearing where both sides present evidence, lasting up to two years or more.
+Permanent protection order: Granted after a hearing where both sides present evidence, lasting forever.

 Complying strictly with protective orders is critical to avoid new charges that could undermine your defense.
 At the same time, timely motions to modify unjustified or overly broad terms can restore important personal and parental rights while your case proceeds.